Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 make a Kanban board less of a technology choice.

 ### Meeting all the time is too hot
-Collaboration determines what we work on next and how we implement what we are working on now so there cannot be a more important process.
-Let's take as many meetings as necessary!
-In fact let's use an open floor plan to encourage one continuous meeting all the time; nearly every introduction of Scrum I witnessed was closely followed by open offices.
+Deciding what we work on and how we implement is the most important process.
+Let's use an open floor plan to encourage one continuous meeting all the time!
+Every introduction of Scrum I witnessed was followed by open offices.

 And I get the logic - it's at least consistent.
 But now that almost everyone realizes the issues with an all day meeting environment, it's time to also see the limitations of meetings as a software developer communication tool.

-You can't afford to have meetings all the time and, in an agile environment, you also can't afford to have your approvals, questions and reviews wait for the next meeting.
+You can't afford to have meetings all the time and, in an agile environment, you also can't afford to have your approvals, questions and feedback wait for the next meeting.

 {% include callout.html
 content="Relying soley on meetings means choosing between interruptions and regularly doing the wrong thing or the